notacouch/js-graph-imports/readme.md

 //import("foo.js");
 ```

-Works with nested imports, and js _partials!
+Works with nested imports, and _partials.js!